Rupert Murdoch admits Fox News stars ‘endorsed’ bogus election fraud claims

 The latest filing reveals that Mr Murdoch and Fox leadership met days after Election Day in November 2020 over concerns of “mounting viewer backlash to Fox” after the network correctly predicted Joe Biden won the state of Arizona but agreed to air “wild claims” that the election was stolen from Mr Trump as “positive impressions of Fox News among our viewers dropped precipitously after Election Day to the lowest levels we’ve ever seen.”

-Despite the network’s top officials and widely watched anchors privately ackowledging that then-president Trump and his allies were lying, the network continued to bring them on air to amplify those claims, which also energised competing right-wing media networks that appared to threaten Fox viewership, according to court documents.
+Despite the network’s top officials and widely watched anchors privately acknowledging that then-president Trump and his allies were lying, the network continued to bring them on air to amplify those claims, which also energised competing right-wing media networks that appeared to threaten Fox viewership, according to court documents.

+One one point, Mr Murdoch suggested that longtime Fox News vice president Bill Sammons should be “[let] go right away” over the Arizona race call, despite its accuracy, to send “a big message with Trump people,” according to the filing.

 Paul Ryan, the former Republican House Speaker who serves on the Fox Corporation board of directors, said in a deposition that he told Mr Murdoch and his son Lachlan Murdoch, the executive chair and chief executive officer of Fox Corporation, that Fox News “should not be spreading conspiracy theories” and instead should pivot away from the former president “and stop spouting election lies.”